wutianze/ComP/README.md

 - Please open an issue if you encounter any trouble

 ---
-## ComP was our first try to build a usable benchmark pack for autonomous driving vehicles and the test scenario is simple.
+## ComP was our first try to build an usable benchmark pack for autonomous driving vehicles and the test scenario is simple.
 We are working on a future version of ComP, any advice is welcomed.
 The paper was published in RA-L in 2021.